PanyiDong/InsurAutoML/README.md

 python main.py --data_folder example/example_data --train_data insurance --response expenses
 ```

+In the end, will see the test evaluation results, recordings of the training procedures and optimal model ensemble file.

+#### 2. Native Python Interface

 Or, you can treat it like a package and follows the fit/predict workflow like jupyter notebooks in `examples`.

 ```python